Ishmael Khaldi: Diplomatic career

-Disruptions
+Anti-Israel protests

-In 2011, Khaldi was due to give a talk at the invitation of the University of Edinburgh's Jewish Society.
-Pro-Palestinian protesters disrupted the venue, preventing the talk.
-This was viewed by many as a blow to freedom of speech on campuses.
+In 2011, Khaldi was invited to give a talk at the University of Edinburgh's Jewish Society.
+Pro-Palestinian protesters disrupted the event, which was declared a blow to freedom of speech on campuses.
 University security officers had to be brought in after 50 protesters claimed to have shut down a lecture.

-He was also disrupted by activists at Rutgers University and by Julio Pino, a professor of history at Kent State.
+He was also disrupted by activists at Rutgers University and by Julio Pino, a former professor of history at Kent State, who shouted "Death to Israel" during his lecture.

 Political views

 Khaldi said there is still a long way to go before the Bedouin minority achieves full equality in Israel but the situation is improving, and more Bedouins are graduating from high school, entering universities and getting better jobs than ever before.
 "There are differences in tradition and religion between us, but at the end of the day we are all Israeli citizens".
 He considers himself a proud Bedouin and regards a Jewish state as beneficial to his community.
 He says it is through the alliance with Israel that the Bedouins have begun to transcend the isolation created by their nomadic traditions.